Looking for a solo travel guide to Coron, Palawan? Look no further than this one.

 On the other hand, I was looking forward to the Coral Garden (different from Reef Garden above).
 Friends have gushed about it.
 To me, it was disappointing.
 First, it was rushed.
 There was no time to stop and admire the corals below.
 We had to continuously paddle to reach the boat, which had moved to the other end of the garden after dropping us off.
 The underwater view lacks color.
 I didn’t see any turtles, but our guide said there was one.

-There’s actually a lot of cheap accommodation options in Coron, and these are just a few of them.
+There’s actually a lot of budget accommodations in Coron, and these are just a few of them.

 I stayed in Seahorse Guesthouse, which offers dormitory-type rooms with 2 double-decked beds, good for 4 people.
 I was with my Chinese roommate Xiao, whom I’ve first met on tour.
 Staying in the dormitory room wasn’t awkward at all, and even though it wasn’t spacious it was comfortable.
 There are other lodgings with the same price, but at least this one was airconditioned with hot/cold shower.
 There’s a thick comforter for the night and a locker for securing items.